trevclaridge/eleventy_blog/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 For our purposes, we are most interested in markdown to pdf, but you may also be interested in markdown to html, or docx, or epub, or a slew of Wiki markup formats.

-Pandoc also allows for specifying the ordering of file inputs, horray!
+Pandoc also allows for specifying the ordering of file inputs, hooray!

 There is a popular [Pandoc GitHub Action](https://github.com/pandoc/pandoc-action-example), which provides a number of docker containers for which to run Pandoc.
 I ran the gambit of the available docker containers in my efforts, but reasons I'll explain in a bit, I actually had to switch to a community docker that was built off the "official" containers.